rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 mpirun (automatic initialization)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Effectively running a distributed DEM simulation on the basis of just the above commands would be tedious.
-The mpy modules thus provides the function :yref:`mpy.mpirun <yade.mpy.mpirun>` to automatize most of the steps, as described in :ref:`introduction <sect_mpi_implementation>`.
-Mainly, splitting the scene in subdomains based on rank assigned to bodies and handling collisions between the subdomains as time integration proceeds (includes changing the engine list agressively to make this all happen).
+Effectively running a distributed DEM simulation on the basis of the previously described commands would be tedious.
+The mpy module thus provides the function :yref:`mpy.mpirun <yade.mpy.mpirun>` to automate most of the steps, as described in :ref:`introduction <sect_mpi_implementation>`.
+Mainly, splitting the scene into subdomains based on rank assigned to bodies and handling collisions between the subdomains as time integration proceeds (includes changing the engine list agressively to make this all happen).

-If needed, the first execution of mpirun will call the function initialize(), which can therefore be omitted on user's side.
+If needed, the first execution of mpirun will call the function initialize(), which can therefore be omitted on the user's side.
-The subdomains will be merged into a centralized scene on master process at the end of the iterations depending on argument *withMerge*.
+The subdomains will be merged into a centralized scene on the master process at the end of the iterations depending on the argument *withMerge*.

 Here is a concrete example where a floor is assigned to master and multiple groups of spheres are assigned to subdomains::